Introduction to Bayesian Linear Regression, Posterior Inference, and MCMC

 \[ \alpha_i \mid \sigma_b^2 \sim \mathcal{N}(0, \sigma_b^2), \quad \delta_i \mid \pi \sim \text{Bernoulli}(\pi) \]

-The overall sparsity level is controlled by \(\pi\), assigned a Beta prior:
+The overall sparsity level of the model is controlled by \(\pi\), which represents the prior probability that a predictor is included.

 \[ \pi \sim \text{Beta}(\alpha, \beta) \]

-This prior lets the data determine the degree of sparsity.
+This prior allows the data to inform the degree of sparsity through posterior updating of \(\pi\).

 \[ \sigma_b^2 \sim S_b \chi^{-2}(v_b), \quad \sigma^2 \sim S \chi^{-2}(v) \]

-These are conjugate, providing closed-form conditional updates.
-Hyperparameters \((S_b, v_b)\) and \((S, v)\) encode prior beliefs about effect size variability and residual noise.
+The hyperparameters \((S_b, v_b)\) and \((S, v)\) encode prior beliefs about the variability of effect sizes and residual noise, respectively.

 \[ p(\mu, \alpha, \delta, \pi, \sigma_b^2, \sigma^2 \mid y) \propto p(y \mid \mu, \alpha, \delta, \sigma^2)\, p(\alpha \mid \sigma_b^2)\, p(\delta \mid \pi)\, p(\pi)\, p(\sigma_b^2)\, p(\sigma^2) \]

-This captures our updated beliefs about effects, inclusion indicators, and variance components.
+This captures our updated beliefs about effect sizes, inclusion indicators, and variance components after observing the data.

-Iterating these updates generates samples from the joint posterior.
+Next, we derive these full conditional distributions from the joint posterior.

-The posterior inclusion probability (PIP) measures how likely each predictor is truly associated with \(y\):
+The posterior inclusion probability (PIP) quantifies how likely each predictor is to be included in the model (i.e., truly associated with \(y\)):

 \[ \widehat{\Pr}(\delta_i = 1 \mid y) = \frac{1}{T} \sum_{t=1}^{T} \delta_i^{(t)} \]